5 Foundations to a Fit For Purpose Contract to Drive Collaborative Behaviours

 If you can answer these questions, and your supplier, who has undertaken appropriate due diligence on those expectations, has reflected back to you in unambiguous terms how their proposed solution/service will enable your organisation to achieve those objectives, then you are on a firm foundation to start developing the contracting strategy and drafting process.

-The above five questions/steps constitute the ‘heavy lifting’ portion of developing the foundation of a fit-for-purpose contract, but is by no means the end of the process.
-To understand the consequences of not having a fit-for-purpose contract, the process involved in structuring a fit-for-purpose contract, and why you should go light on your legalese, look out for article number two in this series, coming next week.
+The above five questions/steps constitute the ‘heavy lifting’ portion of developing the foundation of a fit for purpose contract, but is by no means the end of the process.
+To understand the consequences of not having a fit for purpose contract, the process involved in structuring a fit for purpose contract, and why you should go light on your legalese, look out for article number two in this series, coming soon.